 I think it comes down to whether you prefer functionality or design.
 If you want something aesthetically-pleasing, which will definitely be an attraction in your home, don’t look farther than Gardyn.

 But if functionality is what you’re aiming for, and particularly a home garden that’s easier to start with, well, iHarvest is a better solution, at the moment.
-Only downside are the short lights, which, as I said before, I doubt that they will make any difference in the real world.

 The Verdict: Summing-Up – Gardyn, Lettuce Grow & iHarvest